johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-Envoyfilter/readme.md

   ```

 ## Enabled Debug And Test again
-- In order to better understand how it works, suggest you [enable debug](https://github.com/johnzheng1975/istiocon2023/tree/main/samples/AuthenticationAndAuthorization#enable-debug-before-go-through-samples) for below `Advanaced usage` try.
+- In order to better understand how it works, suggest you [enable debug](https://github.com/johnzheng1975/istiocon2023/tree/main/samples/AuthenticationAndAuthorization#enable-debug-before-go-through-samples) and test again.

 ## Advanced usage